Battery (tort)

 Unlike assault, in which the fear of imminent contact may support a civil claim, battery involves an actual contact.
 The contact can be by one person (the tortfeasor) of another (the victim), with or without a weapon, or the contact may be by an object brought about by the tortfeasor.
-For example, the intentionally bringing a car into contact with another person, or the intentional striking of a person with a thrown rock, is a battery.
+For example, the intentional driving of a car into contact with another person, or the intentional striking of a person with a thrown rock, is a battery.

 Unlike criminal law, which recognizes degrees of various crimes involving physical contact, there is but a single tort of battery.
 Lightly flicking a person's ear is battery, as is severely beating someone with a tire iron.
 Neither is there a separate tort for a battery of a sexual nature.
 However, a jury hearing a battery case is free to assess higher damages for a battery in which the contact was particularly offensive or harmful.

 Since it is practically impossible to avoid physical contact with others during everyday activities, everyone is presumed to consent to a certain amount of physical contact with others, such as when one person unavoidably brushes or bumps against another in a crowded lift, passage or stairway.
 However, physical contact may not be deemed consented to if the acts that cause harm are prohibited acts.